-Prior to May 2023, PetroGreen's 40% interest in PetroWind is accounted for as investment in joint venture.
+Prior to May 2023, PGEC's 40% interest in PWEI is accounted for as investment in joint venture.
 The other 60% interest are owned by EEIPC (20%) and BCPG Wind Cooperatief U.A.
 (40%).

-As disclosed in Notes 1 and 5, the Group, through PGEC, consolidated PWEI starting May 2023 as the Group gain control over the relevant activities of PWEI.
+As disclosed in Notes 1 and 5, the Group, through PGEC, consolidated PWEI's financials starting May 2023 as the Group gain control over the relevant activities of PWEI.